QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprints.md

 :::

 ## The HELM Grain
 The HELM grain is Torque's native support for HELM v3 charts.
 Torque allows designers to use HELM specific features to easily orchestrate self-developer and community charts in a standard way and share them with others as building blocks.
+For a full blueprint yaml example, see [Example 1: Helm Application with MySQL and S3 Deployed by Terraform](/blueprint-designer-guide/blueprint-quickstart-guide#example-1-helm-application-with-mysql-and-s3-deployed-by-terraform).

 ### source
 Please see [the grain source](blueprints.md#source) for more details.